OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-18.md

 ## 1 Samuel 18:16

-But all Israel and Judah loved David, for he would go out to battle and return before them.
+But all Israel and Judah loved David, for he would lead them into battle and return before them.

 ---